 Illustration Major (M)

-The Illustration Major consists of 58 credit hours of course work, 15 of which are completed through a cooperative program with the Milwaukee Institute of Art & Design (MIAD).
+The Illustration Major consists of 61 credit hours of course work, 15 of which are completed through a cooperative program with the Milwaukee Institute of Art & Design (MIAD).
 MIAD is just a 25-minute drive from our Mequon Campus and offers the very latest in illustration concepts and technologies.
 To enroll in MIAD courses, students must have a 3.50 minimum GPA in all prior course work in the major.
 Successful candidates for the Illustration Major should have exceptional drawing ability.
 In addition to the 45-credit Liberal Arts core and required courses listed below, all Illustration Majors are encouraged to complete requirements for a minor.
-A Business or Marketing Minor is strongly recommended to help students develop the skills they will need to channel their talents into a successful career.
-Program requirements include purchase of a Mac laptop (available at reduced prices via my.cuw.edu).
+An animation minor is strongly recommended to help students develop the skills they will need to channel their talents into a successful career.
+Program requirements include purchase of a Mac laptop (available at reduced prices via).

 For specific information about MIAD courses please visit the MIAD website at www.miad.edu.